amadeu01/cobot-rs/docs/testing.md

 The servo controller uses a two-tier testing approach:

 1. **Embedded Unit Tests** - Basic tests within `servo_controller.rs` for hardware-dependent code
-2. **Standalone Test Suite** - Comprehensive tests in `test_servo_controller.rs` without ESP32 dependencies
+2. **Standalone Test Suite** - Comprehensive tests in `tests/servo_math.rs` without ESP32 dependencies

-Due to ESP32-IDF dependencies, comprehensive testing requires the standalone test suite that can run on any platform.
+Due to ESP-IDF dependencies, comprehensive testing requires the standalone test suite that can run on any platform.
+Test binaries are compiled to the `build/` directory to keep the project organized and are git-ignored.

 ## Test Structure